labd/go-commercelayer-sdk/api/docs/InventoryReturnLocationCreateDataRelationships.md

 ### GetStockLocation

-`func (o *InventoryReturnLocationCreateDataRelationships) GetStockLocation() DeliveryLeadTimeDataRelationshipsStockLocation`
+`func (o *InventoryReturnLocationCreateDataRelationships) GetStockLocation() DeliveryLeadTimeCreateDataRelationshipsStockLocation`

 GetStockLocation returns the StockLocation field if non-nil, zero value otherwise.

 ### GetStockLocationOk

-`func (o *InventoryReturnLocationCreateDataRelationships) GetStockLocationOk() (*DeliveryLeadTimeDataRelationshipsStockLocation, bool)`
+`func (o *InventoryReturnLocationCreateDataRelationships) GetStockLocationOk() (*DeliveryLeadTimeCreateDataRelationshipsStockLocation, bool)`

 GetStockLocationOk returns a tuple with the StockLocation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetStockLocation

-`func (o *InventoryReturnLocationCreateDataRelationships) SetStockLocation(v DeliveryLeadTimeDataRelationshipsStockLocation)`
+`func (o *InventoryReturnLocationCreateDataRelationships) SetStockLocation(v DeliveryLeadTimeCreateDataRelationshipsStockLocation)`

 SetStockLocation sets StockLocation field to given value.

 ### GetInventoryModel

-`func (o *InventoryReturnLocationCreateDataRelationships) GetInventoryModel() InventoryReturnLocationDataRelationshipsInventoryModel`
+`func (o *InventoryReturnLocationCreateDataRelationships) GetInventoryModel() InventoryReturnLocationCreateDataRelationshipsInventoryModel`

 GetInventoryModel returns the InventoryModel field if non-nil, zero value otherwise.

 ### GetInventoryModelOk

-`func (o *InventoryReturnLocationCreateDataRelationships) GetInventoryModelOk() (*InventoryReturnLocationDataRelationshipsInventoryModel, bool)`
+`func (o *InventoryReturnLocationCreateDataRelationships) GetInventoryModelOk() (*InventoryReturnLocationCreateDataRelationshipsInventoryModel, bool)`

 GetInventoryModelOk returns a tuple with the InventoryModel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetInventoryModel

-`func (o *InventoryReturnLocationCreateDataRelationships) SetInventoryModel(v InventoryReturnLocationDataRelationshipsInventoryModel)`
+`func (o *InventoryReturnLocationCreateDataRelationships) SetInventoryModel(v InventoryReturnLocationCreateDataRelationshipsInventoryModel)`

 SetInventoryModel sets InventoryModel field to given value.